Scrp08/RumblerTest/README.md

 Noble (but sad) attempts.
 My cheats don't get patched that easily.

-<h2 align="center">Takedown</h2>
+<h2 align="center"><del>Takedown</del></h2>

-I fully understand if the developers of Rumble Royale would like me to take this codebase down.
+<del>I fully understand if the developers of Rumble Royale would like me to take this codebase down.
 This is published for the point of showing the exploits in RR and is not meant to be used maliciously or in public servers.
-You can DM @xthonk if you'd like me to remove this.
+You can DM @xthonk if you'd like me to remove this.</del>

 <br><br>
-<h5 align="center">made with ❤️ by @xthonk</h5>
+<h5 align="center">made with ❤️ by @xthonk/someone else</h5>